jdeurt/peter-piper/readme.md

 In contrast, lazy helpers immidiately output an iterable that can be acted on and consume a single value at a time.

-In practice, this behavioral diffirence can be demonstrated as follows:
+In practice, this behavioral difference can be demonstrated as follows:

 ```js
 import * as pp from "peter-piper";